Alanus de Rupe: Works

+Besides these, other works attribute to Alan include an exposition of the Rule of St. Augustine and a work on the Confraternity of the Psalter of Our Lady.

+Authenticity

+On these grounds the authenticity of the works attributed to Alan has been debated.
+The Dominican Father Antonin Danzas complains that we have been given a pseudo-Alan.
+In one text attributed to Alan; relating one-hundred and fifty articles the Blessed Virgin was supposed to have given him for meditation; a posthumous editor states that some of the articles were not to his taste, some appearing too long or too short, and therefore he changed and suppressed what did not appear authentic to him.
+And that he also added himself several things from the writings of the holy doctors.
+The Dominican Father Denys Mézard states that it is known with certainty that Alan's writings have been altered, falsified and interpolated; that the texts published under his name are at contradiction with one another.
+He goes on further to say that the works of Alan have come down to us under a triple-filter: That of the listeners, that of the posthumous editor, and that of Fr.
+Coppenstein.
+He makes an exception for Alan's Apology to the Bishop of Tournai, which, because there existed at least another copy held by the Bishop, would not have been as easy to modify.

-Alanus on Dominic and the Rosary
+Alan on Dominic and the Rosary

 According to an old Dominican tradition, in the early 13th century, Dominic de Guzmán was distressed at his lack of success in his preaching against the Albigensians and prayed to the Virgin Mary for help.
 She reportedly appeared to him and told him to use her psalter in conjunction with his preaching.
 This psalter, a custom of praying 150 Hail Marys rather than Psalms, developed into the Rosary.

-This traditional origin for the Rosary was generally accepted, including by many popes and figures such as Louis De Montfort, until the 17th century, when Bollandists concluded that the account originated with Alanus, writing over two hundred years after Dominic's life.
-Alanus attributed his descriptions of Dominic to a 1460 vision; later authors have suggested that he may have invented them to enliven sermons.
-John T. McNicholas, a Catholic bishop, held that Alanus's accounts should not be regarded as historical.
-Herbert Thurston, while describing Alanus as pious and earnest, argued that he was full of delusions and that his revelations were based on the imaginary testimony of nonexistent writers.
+This traditional origin for the Rosary was generally accepted, including by many popes and figures such as Louis De Montfort, until the 17th century, when Bollandists concluded that the account originated with Alan, writing over two hundred years after Dominic's life.
+Alan attributed his descriptions of Dominic to a 1460 vision; later authors have suggested that he may have invented them to enliven sermons.
+John T. McNicholas, a Catholic bishop, held that Alan's accounts should not be regarded as historical.
+Herbert Thurston, while describing Alan as pious and earnest, argued that he was full of delusions and that his revelations were based on the imaginary testimony of nonexistent writers.
 Although historical evidence for Dominic's role in the origin of the Rosary is lacking and has been questioned by scholars such as the Bollandists, several popes after the 17th century, including Pope Leo XIII and Pope Pius XI, continued to attribute its origin to Dominic in official documents such as encyclicals.